-Let us Leap is the title of a weekend festival with a vibrant programme of visual art, music and literature selected and hosted by Hertford Arts Hub in partnership with Hertford Theatre, Hertford Library and The University of Hertfordshire.
+Hertford Arts Hub hosts a program of events in partnership with Hertford Theatre, Hertford Library and The University of Hertfordshire.
 Open to everyone and celebrating the town’s art, culture and people, it takes its inspiration from the work of the British painter, poet and musician Alan Davie (1920-2014), who for over 50 years worked from his home and studio in nearby Rush Green.

 This display, which continues until further notice, traces the development of Davie’s practice over the last sixty years, highlighting particular moments in his visual journey.
 Loaned from the artist’s estate, it features seldom seen drawings and paintings whose kaleidoscopic medleys of gestures, forms and signs celebrate a world of imagination beyond the reality of the now.